milosp-89/delimited-split/README.md

-# SQL Table - valued custom function: DelimitedSplit
+# Table - valued custom function: DelimitedSplit

 This SQL table - valued function assists in transforming repeated or delimited columns into rows based on the number of values or commas in each cell